41 Then Elijah said to Ahab, “Go get something to eat and drink, for I hear a mighty rainstorm coming!”

 When God gives us an instruction, we might not be able to see a thing initially.
 Most times, we don’t see any progress in the beginning.
 That doesn’t mean that God’s hand isn’t in it.
 He is working behind the scene.

 Several times in the bible we find cases where God gives answers in ways we don’t expect.

 Elijah’s servant finally saw a sign when he went out to check the seventh time.
 It will interest you to know that the sign he saw was actually what we would see as negligible.
-If i see a cloud like the size of a man’s hand in the sky, i won’t see that as anything serious.
+If i see a cloud like the size of a man’s hand in the sky, i won’t take that as anything serious.
 That isn’t an enough sign to prove that there will be an abundance of rain.
 To be honest the abundance in this case seems to be an exaggeration.
 In the physical realm, tiny doesn’t equate abundance.
-Despite this, he keyed into the tiny sign he saw.
+Despite this, Elijah keyed into the tiny sign he saw.